Help & Support

 Important Safety Information for COAGADEX

 Allergic type hypersensitivity reactions, including anaphylaxis, are possible with COAGADEX.
-If symptoms occur, patients should discontinue use of the product immediately and contact their physician.
+If symptoms occur, patients should discontinue use of the product immediately, contact their physician, and administer appropriate treatment.

 The formation of neutralizing antibodies (inhibitors) to factor X is a possible complication in the management of individuals with factor X deficiency.
 Carefully monitor patients taking COAGADEX for the development of inhibitors by appropriate clinical observations and laboratory tests.